ronsiu-2021/wi21-cse110-lab4/part1/part1.md

 1. What will happen at line 11 and why?

     Line 11 will output the value stored in `i`. `i` is a var variable.
-It controls the number of times of the loop being run. var i was declared at line 5, and it is accessible outside of the loop at line 11 because var varialbes have no block scope.
+It controls the number of times of the loop being run. var i was declared at line 5, and it is still accessible outside of the loop at line 11 because var variables have no block scope.

 2. What will happen at line 12 and why?